frankligy/pan_cancer_intracellular_antigen_atlas/notes/raw_ms_result.md

 Each cancer has one single tsv file.
 Most of the columns are self-explainable, `qval` is the FDR corrected q-value used to control FDR stringency.

 ## MaxQuant
 We ran MaxQuant by batches for parallelization which are more scalable.
 All the batches information are available in our `Table S3`.
-Each batch has one dedicated subfolder, two main tables, namely `msms.txt` and `msmsScans.txt` are included for each run.
+Each batch has one dedicated subfolder, two main tables, namely `msms.txt`, `msmsScans.txt` and `evidence.txt` are included for each run.
 We refer readers to the [offical website](https://cox-labs.github.io/coxdocs/output_tables.html) on each column in the table.
+This also constitute the comprehensive spectral libraries to search immunopeptidome DIA data.

 ## MS2Rescore
 We ran MS2Rescore on top of each MaxQuant batch, `ms2rescore.mokapot.psms.txt` file was included in each rescore run. `mokapot q-value` was used for FDR estimation as confirmed by the author (https://github.com/CompOmics/ms2rescore/discussions/196).